-- Open Network Connections.
-Click the connection you want to configure, and then, under Network Tasks, click Change settings - of this connection. - 3.
-Do one of the following: - If the connection is a local area connection, on the General tab, under This connection uses the following items, click Internet Protocol (TCP/IP), and then click Properties. - If this is a dial-up, VPN, or incoming connection, click the Networking tab.
-In This connection uses the following items, click Internet Protocol (TCP/IP), and then click Properties. - 4.
-Do one of the following: - If you want IP settings to be assigned automatically, click Obtain an IP address automatically, and then click OK. - If you want to specify an IP address or a DNS server address, do the following: - Click Use the following IP address, and in IP address, type the IP address. - Click Use the following DNS server addresses, and in Preferred DNS server and Alternate DNS server, type the addresses of the primary and secondary DNS servers. - 5.
-To configure DNS, WINS, and IP Settings, click Advanced.
+Click the connection you want to configure, and then, under Network Tasks, click Change so of this connection.
+Do one of the following: C n uses 3.
+Do one of the following: n uses n uses • If the connection is a local area connection, on the General tab, under This connection the following items, click Internet Protocol (TCP/IP), and then click Properties. • If this is a dial-up, VPN, or incoming connection, click the Networking tab.
+In This connection uses the following items, click Internet Protocol (TCP/IP), and then click Properties.
+4. Do one of the following: • If you want IP settings to be assigned automatically, click Obtain an IP address automatically, and then click OK. • If you want to specify an IP address or a DNS server address, do the following: Click Use the following IP address, and in IP address, type the IP address.
+Click Use the following DNS server addresses, and in Preferred DNS server ver and Alternate DNS server, type the addresses of the primary and secondary DNS servers.
+5. To configure DNS, WINS, and IP Settings, click Advanced .

-⊿Notes
+✓Notes